South Korea Renewable Energy Summit 2019 | 17-18 April, Grand Ambassador Seoul Associated With Pullman, Seoul | AltEnergyMag

 -30+ exhibitors will showcase the advanced technologies, produces and capacities.

--The best opportunity to learn first-hand information and explore business in South Korea's renewable energy sector.
+-The best opportunity to learn the first-hand information and explore business in South Korea's renewable energy sector.

 Project Match-Making Forum (17-18 April, 2019)

--The ideal occasion for project owners, sponsors and other potential partners to host one-on-one discussion for potential cooperation to kick-start the development of the wind project.
+-The ideal occasion for project owners, sponsors and other potential partners to host one-on-one discussion for potential cooperation to kick-start the development of the renewable energy project.

 About Neoventure